 - The GitHub organization landing page with repositories sorted by last updated gives a better insight to the team.

 - The total number of repositories indicator in GitHub is a good metric, not sure how to find the total number of repositories in the Azure DevOps organization since repositories are kept under projects in the Azure DevOps organization.

 - The GitHub community.
 You can follow external projects, and people and can learn from them.

 Looks complicated on GitHub.
 In most places, it is like

-The change would be an easier task if the billing can be done through an Azure Subscription but looks like it is not possible at the moment.
+The change would be an easier task if the billing could be done through an Azure Subscription but it looks like it is not possible at the moment.

 If you plan to migrate to GitHub, the following sections will help you.

 The code repository migration from Azure DevOps to GitHub is pretty easy.

 - Import repository

 - Give your Azure DevOps Repo URL, and fill in the rest.